-An interview is your opportunity to demonstrate that you have the right attitude and personality to fit the school - and, as a younger candidate, to allay any potential fears the employer has about your level of maturity.
+Your application shows that you have suitable qualifications for the job.
+An interview is your opportunity to demonstrate that you also have the right attitude and personality to fit the school.

 First impressions really do count.
 Select a smart outfit that you feel comfortable in, avoid revealing or short-length clothes, cover up any tattoos and remove piercings - and be ready to start the interview on time.